php/php-langspec/spec/16-traits.md

 **Constraints**

-The *name*s in *trait-name-list* must designate trait names, excluding the name of the trait being declared.
+The *name* items in *trait-name-list* must designate trait names, excluding the name of the trait being declared.

 The left-hand *name* in *trait-select-insteadof-clause* must